 Within the framework of an approach based on continuous improvement, the methodologies used for certain performance indicators have been more precisely defined.
-When these changes have a significant impact on the data, comparison with the figures for previous years is not relevant.
+When these changes

 (1) The review work was conducted in accordance with the International Standard on Assurance Engagement (ISAE 3000) specific to the verification of extra-financial data.